Common Breastfeeding Challenges

 • Rest, this infection is hard on the body, and your recovery will be supported by rest.

-• Empty the breast- milk removal is always important, but during mastitis this is extremely important as milk stasis will likely result in
+• Empty the breast- milk removal is always important, but during mastitis this is extremely important as milk stasis will likely result in further complications.
+You want to remain on your established pumping and nursing schedule (prioritizing nursing where possible if baby is effective at latching) unless directed by your IBCLC.

 If you develop symptoms of mastitis call your health care provider to discuss the need for antibiotics or other medical treatment.